 All electrical hookups and preparations for the spa must be done by a qualified electrician and in accordance with the National Electrical Code.
-The Series 300 is a 220V system, and detailed instructions on wiring the spa are located in the equipment manual provided with each spa.
+The Series 300B and Series 400B are 220V systems, and detailed instructions on wiring the spa are located in the equipment manual provided with each spa.

 Local electrical codes vary as to what is required in terms or electrical hookup.
-In some cases you may be required to have a G.F.C.I.
-(Ground Fault Circuit Interrupter) at the power source.
+National Electrical Code requires a Ground Fault Circuit Interrupter (GFCI) at the power source.